thewchan/uxf/README.md

 - Run: `python3 -m uxf -h` _# this shows the command line help_
 - Use: `import uxf` _# see the `uxf.py` module docs for the API_

-Most Python types map losslessly to and from UXF types.
+Most Python types convert losslessly to and from UXF types.
 In particular:

 |**Python Type**     |**UXF type**|
 |--------------------|------------|